SCIM (System for Cross-domain Identity Management) Integration

 - Deactivate Users

-- Use separate groups for app assignments and pushed groups to avoid group membership sync issues.
+- Use separate groups for assignments vs pushed groups

 Step 3: Map Groups and Roles in Harvey

-- Return to Settings → Identity & Access in Harvey.
+- In Harvey, go to Settings → Identity & Access

 Note: Users without an explicit group-to-role mapping receive the default role you selected during setup.